Mortgage Closing Costs

-The closing cost fees for a vast majority of new mortgages have changed.
+The Closing Costs for a vast majority of new mortgages have changed.
 In some cases, the changes are drastic, some for the better and some are worse.
 Here is a quick look at the changes.
 If you have any questions on how this will apply to you, please feel free to call me.

-Fees and Costs are adjustable, depending upon certain “features” of your credit picture and mortgage requirements.
+Fees and Closing Costs are adjustable, depending upon certain “features” of your credit picture and mortgage requirements.

 Officially called Loan Level Price Adjustments (LLPAs), they are charged by Fannie Mae and Freddie Mac the two entities that guaranty a vast majority of new mortgages.
 LLPAs are based on loan features such as your credit score, loan-to-value ratio, occupancy (owner vs non-owner occupied homes), and most recently, your debt-to-income ratio.